srware/Retail_Workshop/Content/02-media_sdk_transcode.md

 ![HEVC](images/msdk_transcode_5.jpg)

  - You can use the **ffplay** utility as you did before to play both files and compare the output.
+Use the **Esc** key to stop playback at any time.
 ```
 ffplay.exe out.h264
 ffplay.exe out.h265